marek-tokarz/soft_man_task_solution/README.md

 # Repository Description

-This repository consists of a solution in C++ for a task:
+This repository consists of a two versions of solutions in C++ for a task:

 ### TASK: